Alvin-Fung/PyTetris/README.md

 # Python-Tetris

 Tetris game in Python using Pygame.
-It is based on a tutorial by Programming With Nick but includes custom hard drop mechanics.
+It is based on a tutorial by Programming With Nick but includes custom hard drop and pausing mechanics.

 Source: [https://www.youtube.com/watch?v=nF_crEtmpBo]